 The mission of Rake and Radish Farm is to grow vegetables in an environmentally, financially, and emotionally sustainable manner and ensure they are reaching a diverse customer base, including folks in the 2SLGBTQ+ community, seniors, and members of Generation Z.

-Rake and Radish is a small-scale farm growing a wide range of vegetables, as well as berries and flowers, at the base of PKOLS on unceded W̱SÁNEĆ territory.
+Rake and Radish is a small-scale farm growing a wide range of vegetables, as well as berries and flowers, on half-acre plot at the base of PKOLS on unceded lək̓ʷəŋən and W̱SÁNEĆ territories.

-At Rake and Radish Farm, we aim to queer farming and make fresh, delicious vegetables more accessible to people in our community.
+At Rake and Radish Farm, I aim to queer farming and make fresh, delicious vegetables more accessible to people in our community.

 Huge thanks for the logo by Shae Perkins, @atomastromony on Instagram.

 Our growing practices:

-While we don’t have organic certification, we do not use any chemical fertilizers, pesticides, herbicides or GMO seeds, and are required to follow the regulations set out by the Islands Organic Producers Association (IOPA) as a condition of our lease agreement.
+While the farm don’t have organic certification, I do not use any chemical fertilizers, pesticides, herbicides or GMO seeds, and am required to follow the regulations set out by the Islands Organic Producers Association (IOPA) as a condition of my lease agreement.

-We try to limit the use of plastic on our fields by using natural forms of mulch instead and reduce the amount of rototilling done each season to help preserve soil biodiversity.
+I try to limit the use of plastic on the fields by using natural forms of mulch whenever possible and reducing the amount of rototilling done each season to help preserve soil biodiversity.

-Habitat for pollinators and other beneficial insects is provided through the planting of marigolds, alyssum, and yarrow as well as our cut flower beds.
-Pest and disease management is be done through crop rotation practices, healthy soil, and organic approved products, should the need arise.
+Habitat for pollinators and other beneficial insects is provided through the planting of marigolds, alyssum, and yarrow as well as the cut flower beds.
+Pest and disease management is be done through crop rotation practices, healthy soil, physical barriers, and organic approved products, should the need arise.

-We use a fertilizer mix of alfalfa meal, rock phosphate, dolopril lime, rock dust and kelp meal to boost soil nutrients.
+I use a fertilizer mix of alfalfa meal, rock phosphate, dolopril lime, rock dust and kelp meal to boost soil nutrients.
+Bone and blood meal are also used on occasion.
 Compost, mulch, and cover cropping are also used to boost soil fertility and organic matter.

-We’re always happy to share our growing practices and answer any questions that you might have about what’s going into the soil and how we’re growing your vegetables!
+I’m always happy to share my growing practices and answer any questions that you might have about what’s going into the soil and how I’m growing your vegetables!